 Get Your Passport Stamped

 The stamping of the passport is very straightforward.
-Either have your driver wait for you outside, or be prepared to track down another one.
-My driver waited for me while my passport was stamped.
-Since a lot of the drivers live in this area, they are given permission to go and come across the border as they please due to a certain visa, so it would be easiest just to have the same driver the whole time.
+Either have your driver wait for you outside, or be prepared to track down another one, haggle with another one, and stumble over the language barrier with another one.
+My driver waited for me while my passport was stamped, as I said before, after verifying the cost.

 Drive to Airport

-By mototaxi, the whole trip should not cost more than 10,000 COP.
+By mototaxi, the whole trip from your accommodation to la policia federal to the Tabatinga airport should not cost more than 10,000 COP (3 USD).

-I took Azhul Airlines (a local Brazilian airline) and paid about $260 for the one-way flight (also bought 2 months in advance).
+I took Azul Airlines (a local Brazilian airline) and paid about $260 for the one-way flight (also bought 2 months in advance in high season).

 Many people travel to Tabatinga in order to catch the riverboat on a 5-day tour up the river to Manaus.
 Because I was in a hurry to get to Carnaval in Rio De Janeiro, I did not choose this option.
 Once you reach Manaus, however, you will either have to catch another flight or take a bus which amounts to 85 hours and several transfers.